 The Gemini was a bright, funny, gregarious stockbroker with an endearing lisp (he told me to make sure that I mention his lisp).
-The second time we met, we walked around and around and around Victoria Park until it started raining, then had coffee nearby.
-"I can’t believe we’re both just...sober," he said at one point.
+The second time we met, we walked around and around and around a park until it started raining, then had coffee nearby.
+"I can’t believe we’re both just... sober," he said at one point.
 "I usually need a few beers on a date."
 I agreed it was kinda cool.

 Then we went and got drunk.
 By the time I went home, we’d been chatting for seven hours.
 It was a good date, with a lot of jokes.
 But back at home, hair wet from the downpour and feeling an acidic, white wine anxiety, I opened my messages and searched for my ex-boyfriend’s name.

 I typed something out, deleted it, typed something else.
 Finally, I sent: "Are you free to hang out?"
 He replied a little later saying that it probably wasn’t a good idea, but maybe dinner in a few weeks.
 Always so practical and thoughtful.
 So grounded.
 I cried for 10 minutes, saying to myself: "You’re so pathetic, such a sap, such an idiot."

 In the background of all this, the Cancerian had been sending nice messages.
 It had only been a week since we’d last met, but his messages were insistent: When would I make time for him?
 Why wasn’t I discussing how I felt?
 He wasn’t being pushy, he said, he just wanted to see me.
 I told him I needed space, that this was all a bit much from someone I’d only known two weeks.